wds9601/Platform-Putt-Putt/README.md

         - Spent a few hours getting my SweetAlert pop-ups to reset the game state.
         - Added difficulty to the game field by adding more obstacles
         - Deployed on Github Pages

 ## If I had another week...
 - Display "Hole in One" and "Birdie" notifications
 - Add a "Power Shot" by holding down the spacebar
 - Create several more levels, or "holes" to through
 - Create logic for turn-based 2-Player option
-    - Add collectible items to the game field (e.g. power-ups, coins) Collapse
+- Add collectible items to the game field (e.g. power-ups, coins)